 In order to finance our operations, we may need, or choose, to issue additional common shares in the future, which would result in dilution to our existing shareholders.
 Our long-term capital requirements will depend on many factors, including potential acquisitions of entities or products, continued scientific progress in our product discovery and development programs, progress in our pre-clinical and clinical evaluation of products and product candidates, time and expense associated with filing, prosecuting and enforcing patent claims and costs associated with obtaining regulatory approvals.
 In order to meet such capital requirements, Cipher will consider contract fees, collaborative research and development arrangements, public financing or additional private financing (including the issuance of additional equity securities and/or additional debt) to fund all or part of our particular programs.
 We may need to continue our reliance on the sale of such securities for future financing, resulting in dilution to our existing shareholders.
-Our long-term capital requirements will depend on many factors, including potential acquisitions of entities or products, continued scientific progress in our product discovery and development programs, progress in our pre-clinical and clinical evaluation of products and product candidates, time and expense associated with filing. prosecuting and enforcing patent claims and costs associated with obtaining regulatory approvals.
-In order to meet such capital requirements, Cipher will consider contract fees, collaborative research and development arrangements, public financing or additional private financing (including the issuance of additional equity securities and/or additional debt) to fund all or part of our particular programs.
+Our long-term capital requirements will depend on many factors, including potential acquisitions of entities or products, continued scientific progress in our product discovery and development programs, progress in our pre-clinical and clinical evaluation of products and product candidates, time and expense associated with filing, prosecuting and enforcing patent claims and costs associated with obtaining regulatory approvals.
+In order to meet such capital requirements, Cipher will consider contract fees, collaborative research and development programs, progress in our pre-clinical and clinical evaluation of products and product candidates, time and expense associated with filing, prosecuting and enforcing patent claims and costs associated with obtaining regulatory approvals.
+In order to meet such capital requirements, Cipher will consider contract fees, collaborative research and development arrangements, public financing or additional evaluation of products and product candid